 THE LILLS BACKSTORY

-Although all the employees had to sign an agreement to not socially interact with superiors/inferiors within the company, we broke the rule that day and secretly moved in together the first week of knowing one another.
+Although all of the employees had to sign an agreement to not socially interact with superiors/inferiors within the company, we broke the rule that day and secretly moved in together the first week of meeting.
 About a month later, the A&F district manager found us out.
 One of us was fired and the other one quit.

-We moved back up North and worked in creative industries in the city.
+We moved back up North and worked in creative industries in Manhattan.
 The big apple rocketed us into the fast-paced, money making mindset.
-We took subways, trains, buses, taxis, limos, ferries and walked our butts all over the island working for t.v. commercial production and casting agencies, animation studios, an event coordination company and more.
-This time we made more money, but our living expenses were through the roof, we only worked together occasionally and keeping big jobs in a big city ultimately wasn’t something either of us wanted to maintain or build a foundation upon.
+We took subways, trains, buses, taxis, limos, ferries and walked our butts all over the island, working for t.v. commercial production and casting agencies, animation studios, an event coordination company and more.
+This time, we made more money, but our living expenses were through the roof, we only worked together occasionally and keeping big jobs in a big city ultimately wasn’t something either of us wanted to maintain or build a foundation upon.

 A long distance relationship morphed us into different people, literally living completely separate lives.
 It was the polar-opposite of what we were used to after five years together and it was painful to watch the distance between each other grow as time went on.
 The only thing that kept us communicating, other than talking online, phone calls and small trips, was working together on creative ideas from afar.
 Ultimately, the experience taught us far more than we expected.

 It was important to experience what life would be like without the other person.
 We took risks, made mistakes, broke each other’s trust, failed ourselves, failed one another and somehow like magnets, came back together, stronger than ever.
 We brushed ourselves off, organized, prioritized, began appreciating the little things and got back on track to building a simple life with big adventures.

 We finally learned, it wasn’t that we needed to obtain an income to support a normal American lifestyle.
 It was that we needed to change our lifestyle and how we make money in order to obtain the life we dreamed of.